zachpmanson/notes/notes/Notes/Software/Design/Spotify Design Decisions.md

 As of 2024-01-21, this loading state of the button appears to have been removed, thankfully.

+## Smart Shuffle Cycle Order

+Oh sorry did I say the order was `Linear -> Shuffle -> Smart Shuffle`?
+Its actually `Linear -> Smart Shuffle -> Shuffle`.
+Wait no go back.
+Wait... it's a different order on my phone vs on desktop?
+This is real wtf.
 ## Overflow Menu Loading

 For some godforsaken reason, the overflow menu for a track sometimes appears to require a network request before it can show.
 If this request is slow, it will show a loading spinner in place of the menu, until the server responds.
 Or in some cases, the **overflow menu will fail to load entirely**.
 This is insane, since for the most part, the options on this menu are identical.
 This is doubly insane since the menu can load without any issue what-so-ever in offline mode.